gilesbowkett/Neo-Geo/Readme.md

 Neo Geo
 =======

-This is a simple app you can use to find out if your browser supports the HTML5 geolocation API.
+This is a simple web page you can use to find out if your browser supports the HTML5 geolocation API.

 Heavily based on [code from Merge Design's blog](http://merged.ca/iphone/html5-geolocation).